 We estimated acquisition costs and ongoing operating costs for the two solutions over a 3-year period.
-In this analysis, the Dell PowerEdge R810 solution delivered payback within the first year, offsetting its acquisition costs by major savings in operating costs and delivered a significant ROI over 3 years.
+In this analysis, the Dell PowerEdge R910 solution delivered payback within 6 months, offsetting its acquisition costs by major savings in operating costs and delivered a significant ROI over 3 years.

-Acquisition costs include the purchase price of the server and storage hardware for the Dell PowerEdge R810 solution as well as the labor costs to plan and carry out the migration.
+Acquisition costs include the purchase price of the server and storage hardware for the Dell PowerEdge R910 solution as well as the labor costs to plan and carry out the migration.